maxb2/typer-config/README.md

 $ pip install typer-config[all]
 ```

-> **Note**: that will include libraries for reading from YAML and TOML files as well.
+> **Note**: that will include libraries for reading from YAML, TOML, and Dotenv files as well.
-  Feel free to leave off the optional dependencies if you don't need YAML or TOML capabilities.
+  Feel free to leave off the optional dependencies if you don't need those capabilities.

 ## Usage